GuildCrafts/web-development-js/_goals/199-30_Apps_Vanilla_JavaScript_Challenge_in_two_weeks_part_1.md

 #### General

+- [ ] Artifact produced as a repo.
-- [ ] Artifact produced; readme file has completed specs, and each application is its own file.
+- [ ] Readme file has completed specs.
+- [ ] Each application is its own file.
-- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
-- [ ] HTML, CSS, and JS files are well formatted with proper spacing and indentation.
-- [ ] All major features are added via pull requests with a clear description and concise commit messages.
-- [ ] Every pull request has been reviewed by at least one other person.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 #### 15 Applications